A High Calling of God

 You did not choose me but I chose you.
 And I appointed you to go and bear fruit, fruit that will last, so that the Father will give you whatever you ask him in my name.
 (John 15:16)

 His calling is not about a place of privilege.
-It is about a place of continual growth in Him.
+It is about a place of service.
+First he will train us and daily cleanse when we submit ourselves to him.
 Only then are we able to exercise our authority in Christ.
 The Apostle Paul makes this very clear:

 This one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the heavenly call of God in Christ Jesus.
 Let those of us then who are mature be of the same mind; and if you think differently about anything, this too God will reveal to you.
 Only let us hold fast to what we have attained.
 (Philippians 3:13-16)

-Are we ready for a heavenly call of God?
+Are we ready for our heavenly call from God?